SomeGuyWhoLovesCoding/JellyJammVenice-Season4Scripts/S4E3/s4e2_acts234_improved.md

 His voice is loud.
 Too loud.

-Jayride—who heard his footsteps—grabs a can of ant spray from somewhere in the attic and sprays it directly at Meremiah's face.

-Meremiah screams and staggers backward, his hands covering his face.
+**JAYRIDE**
+(spinning around)
+Oh shit!

+**MEREMIAH**
+(looking at the wall in horror)
+What did you do?
+What the fuck did you do to Dan's wall?

+**JAYSON**
+(stepping forward)
+Listen, man, we can explain—

+**MEREMIAH**
+(voice rising)
+Explain?
+EXPLAIN?
+You violated his space!
+You destroyed the one thing he cared about!

+**JAYRIDE**
+(defensive)
+It's just a wall!

+**MEREMIAH**
+It's not just a wall to him!
+And you knew that!

+Meremiah starts moving toward them, his movements still sluggish from the melatonin but filled with anger.

 **MEREMIAH** (CONT'D)
+I'm going to wake up Dan.
+I'm going to wake up everyone.
+And you two are going to pay for this.

+**JAYRIDE**
+(panicking)
+No, wait—

+Jayride looks around frantically and spots a can of ant spray on a nearby shelf.
+He grabs it.

+**JAYSON**
+(seeing the spray)
+Jayride, don't—

+But Jayride is already moving.
+He runs toward Meremiah and sprays the ant spray directly at Meremiah's face.

+The stream hits Meremiah square in the eyes.

+**MEREMIAH**
 (screaming)
+AHHHHH!
 MY EYES!
 MY FUCKING EYES!

+Meremiah staggers backward, his hands covering his face.
+He stumbles over a box and falls to the ground, still screaming.

+**MEREMIAH** (CONT'D)
+(screaming)
+IT BURNS!
+OH GOD IT BURNS!

 The sound echoes through the house.

 It's loud.
 Loud enough to wake people downstairs.

 **JAYRIDE**
-(panicking)
+(dropping the can, horrified at what he's done)
 Shit!
 Shit, shit, shit!

 **JAYSON**
 (also panicking)
+What did you do!?
+Why did you spray him!?

+**JAYRIDE**
+I don't know!
+I panicked!
+I didn't want him to tell Dan!

+**MEREMIAH**
+(on the ground, writhing in pain)
+I CAN'T SEE!
+I CAN'T SEE ANYTHING!

+**JAYSON**
+(to Jayride)
 We need to hide!
 Now!

+**JAYRIDE**
+What about him?

+**JAYSON**
+There's nothing we can do!
+Come on!

-They scramble to find hiding spots in the attic as Meremiah continues to scream, stumbling around blindly.
+They scramble to find hiding spots in the attic as Meremiah continues to scream, stumbling around blindly, trying to find something to wash his eyes with.

 ---